nayms/contracts-v3/README.md

 ```zsh
 make deploy-sim newDiamond=false initNewDiamond=false facetAction=2 facetsToCutIn="["Market","Entity"]"
 ```

+Include a bytes32 salt to deploy the diamond with a deterministic address.
+Including a salt will first deploy a contract that is used to predetermine the diamond deployment address.
+If a salt is not included, then the script will deploy the diamond non-deterministically.
+Currently, there is a default deployment salt given in the make file.

 > :warning: Examples above are __dry-run__ probes, to actually do a deploy remove the `-sim` sufix from the target name